Quick Summary

 The lack of workplace hygiene and safety led to widespread illnesses, injuries, and accidents.
 Workers were immediately terminated if unable to work due to such incidents, receiving no leave or compensation.
 Employers frequently imposed random fines for various offenses.
 The majority of employees lived in poor, confined housing offered by the industry that lacked essential utilities.

-This situation set the stage for Father Gapon’s role in advocating for workers’ rights.
-After working closely with poverty-stricken and struggling workers, he started advocating for them.
-Towards the end of 1904, Gapon emerged as a pivotal figure in the upheaval at the Putilov steel factory in St. Petersburg.
-When factory managers dismissed four employees, workers from other factories reacted angrily, joining in strikes and demanding improved rights and conditions.
+This situation set the stage for Father Gapon’s pivotal role in advocating for workers’ rights.
+After spending time with poverty-stricken workers, Gapon began championing their cause.
+By the end of 1904, he had become a key figure in the unrest at the Putilov steel factory in St. Petersburg.
+When four workers were unjustly dismissed, the outrage spread quickly, with workers from other factories joining strikes and demanding better conditions.
+This unrest ultimately escalated into what is Bloody Sunday, a tragic event that would ignite widespread revolutionary movements across Russia.
+Gapon’s involvement marked a turning point in the fight for workers’ rights and the future of the Russian Empire.

 Over 100 people were killed and 300 were injured during the mass shootings.
 The Bloody Sunday tragedy set off a chain of events that was eventually referred to as the 1905 Revolution.